- Liquid biopsy technology can find 13 types of cancers within a very short time of only two hours, and with 99% accuracy.

 Toshiba was one of the project members composed of various national medical institutes, companies and universities such as the National Cancer Center, National Center for Geriatrics and Gerontology, the Japan Biological Informatics Consortium., Osaka University, Tokyo Medical University and more.
 The initial funding was completed in the fiscal year ending March 2019 after which the Japan Agency for Medical Research and Development (AMED) continues to fund and lead the project.
 This industry-academia-government collaboration is assumed to be a key factor in the success of liquid biopsy R&D in Japan.

 Initially, U.S. and European companies and ventures led in the R&D on liquid biopsy for detection of cancer cells and genes.
 But, recently, Japanese companies or institutes catch up with their technology level.
-In application of the miRNA assay to detect early stage cancer, Japanese groups are considered to be overtaking a performance in U.S. and European institutions.
+In application of the miRNA assay to detect early stage cancer, Japanese groups are considered to be overtaking the performance of U.S. and European institutions.

 For example, Toray Industries, which was also a member of the project, is preparing to apply for government approval to sell a cancer-screening test that requires only one drop of blood.
 The method, which also requires only one drop of blood, has a precision rate of more than 95% and can screen for multiple types of cancer.
 Blood tests for cancers have previously been available but they require tens of milliliters of blood instead of the 50 microliters equivalent to one drop, according to the Nikkei Asian Review[iv].